 Can I pre-preorder tubers?
 Can I pay via venmo?
 Will you save me some?

 Unfortunately the answer to all of these questions is "no." Running a small business is fun because I do know many of you, however, in order to keep my processes and brain functioning I need stream-line systems.
 My website is one of these systems that I have put in place to help keep orders, payment, etc organized!

 What happens if the tubers rot in Creekside's walk in cooler?

 This is a possibility and something we've been keeping a close eye on.
 If for some reason, we have less tubers than we have accounted for, we will refund the tubers that you do not receive.
 We fill orders in the order that they are placed.

 Can I pick up my tubers and not pay for shipping?

-Yes, if you live near Flintstone, GA and would like to save a little on shipping, feel free to select "pick up" when purchasing your dahlia tubers.
+Yes, if you live near Lookout Mountain, GA and would like to save a little on shipping, feel free to select "pick up" when purchasing your dahlia tubers.